 Walking the streets of Rome is wonderful.
 You can walk or take a taxi or subway to the Colosseum, a great place to start your tour of Rome.
 You can almost picture the animals and gladiators in the small rooms underneath the Colosseum floor.
 Across the street from the Colosseum is the ancient Roman Forum.
 Visitors can walk the same streets as the ancient Roman citizens.

 How to Spend a Day

 Using a detailed map of the city, you can walk to the Trevi Fountain from the Forum.
 Every visitor to Rome wants to see this fountain and dispose of some loose change.
 The Trevi Fountain is fed with water from the Acqua Vergine aqueduct and was completed in 1762.
 The area around the Trevi Fountain is always crowded, so be sure to protect your belongings.
 However, it's a fun place to enjoy a gelato and do a little people-watching.

 Leaving the Trevi Fountain, you can wander the back streets towards the Spanish Steps.
 A huge McDonald's restaurant is near the Piazza di Spagna and Spanish Steps.
-When touring anywhere, I see American fast food restaurants as two things --a place to buy a Diet Coke, and a place to use the toilet!
+When touring anywhere, American fast food restaurants offer two things - a place to buy a Diet Coke, and a place to use the toilet!
 Rome is like most European cities, and you will find a fast food restaurant near every tourist attraction.
-I'm sure some are offended by the presence of such blatantly commercial establishments, but they sure come in handy if you are thirsty or looking for a rest room.